ThanhNg1712/vnstock_scanning_bot/README.md

 ## Extract Stock Data

--The initial step involves obtaining yearly data from the provided API via the first pipeline.
+- The initial step involves obtaining yearly data from the provided API via the first pipeline.
--The extracted yearly data is then stored in a designated storage location, following the naming convention: 2023_data_currentdate.csv.
+- The extracted yearly data is then stored in a designated storage location, following the naming convention: 2023_data_currentdate.csv.
 This naming convention facilitates daily data processing tasks.
-S-ubsequently, the saved data is moved to the data warehouse within BigQuery for further analysis and reporting.
+- Subsequently, the saved data is moved to the data warehouse within BigQuery for further analysis and reporting.
--To conserve storage space, data from one day ago is regularly removed.
+- To conserve storage space, data from one day ago is regularly removed.
--In addition to these tasks, daily data extraction is performed; however, this data is not transferred to BigQuery.
+- In addition to these tasks, daily data extraction is performed; however, this data is not transferred to BigQuery.